aws/aws-cdk/packages/aws-cdk-lib/aws-appconfig/README.md

 If an application would benefit from a deployment order that differs from the declared order, you can defer the decision by using `IEnvironment.addDeployment` rather than the `deployTo` property.
+In this example, `firstConfig` will be deployed before `secondConfig`.

 ```ts
 const app = new appconfig.Application(this, 'MyApp');